 Display is 5” x 3¾” x 1?”.

-Delivery of items which are in stock will usually take place within a week.
-Personalised products can take up to 6 weeks.
-If your item is out of stock, we will contact you as soon as possible with an update.
-If you have a particularly urgent order, please call Customer Services on 0344 557 5600 (Mon-Fri, 9am-5pm) or email email@example.com.
+Orders for items which are in stock will usually be delivered within 7 days (and often sooner).
+If your item is out of stock, we will contact you as soon as possible.
+Please call Customer Services on 0344 557 5600 or email firstname.lastname@example.org for more information.

 Guarantee & Returns